Social Media for Social Good: Raising Awareness of Jordan’s Water Crisis

 This piece was collaboratively written by Tetra Tech’s Maha Dergham, David Favazza, and Sofian Qurashi, members of the U.S. Agency for International Development (USAID) Jordan Water Management Initiative (WMI) team.

-This post originally ran on GlobalWaters.
+This article was originally published on GlobalWaters.

 Hanan Ahyad is a resident of Amman, Jordan’s capital and largest city.
 She is a domestic customer of the local water utility company, Miyahuna, and has always been aware of her country’s limited water resources.
 However, she did not understand the extent of the water crisis and how she could help until she came across a mysterious and innovative water conservation campaign in the summer of 2019.
 The campaign went viral in a matter of days, eventually reaching 3.5 million Jordanians—approximately one-third of the population—garnering nearly 60 million social media impressions and extending far beyond Jordan’s borders.
 “In my neighborhood, we receive water once a week,” Hanan explained.
 “My previous perception was that water resources in Jordan were little, but it never appeared to me that we are in the middle of a critical and worrying situation.”